-The Board recommends that the Shareholders vote in favour of the resolution.
-It is intended that all proxies received will be voted in favour of the resolution to approve the DSU Plan Amendment, unless a proxy contains instructions to vote against the resolution.
-Greater than 50% of the votes cast by Shareholders present in person or by proxy is required to approve the DSU Plan Amendment.
+It is intended that all proxies received will be voted in favour of the resolution to approve the unallocated DSUs under the DSU Plan, unless a proxy contains instructions to vote against the resolution.
+Greater than 50% of the votes cast by Shareholders present in person or by proxy is required to approve the unallocated DSUs under the DSU Plan.